ologe/canaree-music-player/docs/player-architecture.md

 - Delegates playback calls to the right player `CrossFadePlayer`

 ### `CrossFadePlayer`
-- Actual crossfade implementation, fades out the current song and fades in the next
+- Actual crossfade implementation, fades out the current song and fades in next
-- Fakes gapless by using crossfade, that force next song preload.
+- Fakes gapless by using crossfade, that forces next song preload.
 Volume is kept quite high to avoid gapless distorsion
 - Delegates playback calls to `AbsPlayer`

-### `AbsPlayer`
+### `AbsPlayer<T>`
 - Handles the actual playback